Dog Breeds of 25 Famous Dogs

 Pete the Pup, or Petey, was the dog who was part of The Little Rascals.
 He was known for his goofball antics and the notable circle around one eye.
 The dog that played the original Petey was named Pal the Wonder Dog and was an American Pit Bull Terrier.
 He made appearances in several movies.
 His last appearance was in 1938.
 In the 1994 remake of The Little Rascals, Pete was played by an American Bulldog.

 The American Bulldog is an affectionate and gentle dog breed that gets along well with children and other pets.
 They do have a stubborn streak, but are always eager to please and crave attention from their humans.
 They tend to have a sweet disposition, a playful spirit, and a protective nature.

-Beethoven was released in theaters in 1992.
+Beethoven was released in theaters in 1992 and is one of the classic dog movies.
 It featured a Saint Bernard named Beethoven and centered around his antics and his family’s attempts to deal with them.
-It resulted in several more films, including theatrical releases and direct to video releases, as well as a TV series, a video game, and a lot of merchandise.
+It resulted in several more films, including theatrical releases and direct-to-video releases, as well as a TV series, a video game, and a lot of merchandise.

 The Saint Bernard is a giant dog breed that usually weighs between 110 and 220 pounds.
 They are a strong and powerful dog with a friendly and gentle nature.
 Saint Bernards are highly intelligent and eager to please.
 They tend to make excellent family pets as they also get along great with children.

 11 & 12.
 Buddy and Comet